The SEC’s Digital Asset Questions For RIA Firms

 Most tokens are securities, per the SEC.
 Review your disclosure requirements and determine if tokens-as-securities are included in your policies and if you should include them on your quarterly attestations.
 If you collect information about tokens – collect the name, location of the asset (custodian, exchange, hardware wallet), date of purchase, location of purchase, purchase price and quantity.
 Never collect or request private keys or seed phrases.

-Cryptocurrency is ever-evolving and will gradually become more and more prevalent in the RIA world.
+Digital assets are ever-evolving and will gradually become more and more prevalent in the RIA world.
 Keeping an open mind and eye as the market grows is essential to continuing to provide the best advice for your clients.

 *Always tailor your policies to your individual firm and make sure you are doing what you say you’ll do.